Smartersoft/identity-client-assertion/docs/Smartersoft.Identity.Client.Assertion.md

 ## License

 These packages are [licensed](https://github.com/Smartersoft/identity-client-assertion/blob/main/LICENSE.txt) under `GPL-3.0`, if you wish to use this software under a different license.
 Or you feel that this really helped in your commercial application and wish to support us?
 You can [get in touch](https://smartersoft.nl/#contact) and we can talk terms.
 We are available as consultants.

+## Open-source

+This package is open-source for a reason.
+It's developed by [Stephan van Rooij](https://svrooij.io/), I'm a talented software architect, but people make mistakes.
+Always check out what's doing and make sure it doesn't do anything strange with the tokens.
+And that I didn't make any rudimentary mistakes.